-When your brain is noisy, you sometimes find it difficult communicating that noise to some else.
+When your brain is noisy, you sometimes find it difficult to communicate that noise to someone else.
 Perhaps you are looking for some help.
 But you just don’t seem to get the words right to form your question!

 Good Questions Get Good Answers.

 Having an idea for a podcast is a good first step.
 But usually, it’s communicating that idea to someone else, that makes it better.

 Outlining your podcast helps you communicate your new podcast idea better.